catarinab/MasterThesis/README.md

 * n: the 2norm value of the vector you want to use to compare accuracy
 * m: the matrix path of the desired input matrix.
 The matrix has to be in the matrix market format.

+### Matrix Exponential Distributed Computing
 This project is suitable to run in SLURM Workload Managers.
 However, if you want to run this project locally, you can do so by following the following steps:

 To set the number of threads, you can use the OMP_NUM_THREADS variable.
 For example, to have 4 threads, you will need to run this command before running the project:
 ```sh